redoctopus/418-project-site/README.md

 ## Platform Choice

 The restriction of using the CPU for parallel rendering (as opposed to the GPU) provides the point of interest in this problem.
-I will be using C/C++/possibly in-line assembly for this task, as speed is of the essence, and since they provide readily available low-level hardware access that may be needed for some optimizations.
+I will be using C/C++/possibly inline assembly for this task, as speed is of the essence, and since these languages provide readily available low-level hardware access that may be needed for some optimizations.

 ## Schedule